Waking Up Anxious? 5 Ways To Ease Morning Stress & Start The Day Right

 "Sometimes it also helps to start your day off with laughter," says Hallett.
-"We know that laughter gives us dopamine, which helps us feel better.
+"We know that laughter gives us dopamine2, which helps us feel better.
 So instead of reviewing your schedule or work emails when you first get up, consider watching a funny YouTube video or something else that makes you laugh."

 If you're not usually a morning workout person, ease into it with "cortisol-conscious" exercises that prioritize gentle movements, like yoga, pilates, walking, and slow jogging.

 While waking up with anxiety is no fun, remember that these anxious thoughts and sensations are there for a reason: They're trying to protect you.